 1) Video Pre-Production

 Preproduction is all the work that comes before the shooting and actual production of the video.
-This is one of the steps that is often skipped by amateur videographers.
+This step is often skipped by amateur videographers.
 The time that you put in planning your video will pay dividends when it comes time to shooting and editing.

 Setting goals is one of the most important parts of preproduction.
 You need to think about the actions and outcomes which you expect the viewers to take.

-Here are some common goals of crowd funding videos to get you started:
+Here are some common crowdfunding videos goals to get you started: